 - Easy to Use – No need to sand in the direction of the grain

-The Bosch PEX 220A is an excellent and affordable power sander.
-Perfect for all your occasional DIY jobs.
+The Bosch PEX 220A is an excellent and affordable random orbital sander.
+Perfect for DIY jobs.

 This model from Bosch has a good specification and the right detail to justify a recommendation.
 The lightweight design and soft grip make it easy to use with one hand.
 And while no sander can be described as quiet, this model makes less noise than most.